msedgren/cursing_less/README.md

 <!-- Plugin description -->
 This project to provides basic support for using IntelliJ with [Talon](https://talonvoice.com/) and more advanced support of navigation and manipulation using decorators on text file.
-Basic support is built on top of that provided by the plugin [Voice Code Idea](https://github.com/anonfunc/intellij-voicecode).
+Basic support is built on top of and replaces that provided by the plugin [Voice Code Idea](https://github.com/anonfunc/intellij-voicecode).

 This plugin requires [cursing_less_talon](https://github.com/msedgren/cursing_less_talon).